-Lady Liberty "symbolizes forgotten history," says 37-year-old African-American painter Nina Chanel Abney of the statue, which was originally intended to celebrate the shared democratic ideals of France and America, which abolished slavery in 1848 and 1865, respectively.
-While we now consider the Statue of Liberty a symbol of immigration, Ellis Island, the entry point through which millions of new Americans passed from 1892 to 1954, didn't open until six years after her unveiling.
-Abney's graphically bold canvases-like this painting of the statue clad in what the artist calls an "unapologetically audacious" Versace ensemble-challenge viewers to think critically about how meanings change over time.
+Hina Chanel Abney Lady Liberty "symbolizes for-gotten history," says 37-year-old African-American painter Nina Chanel Abney of the statue, which was originally intended to celebrate the shared democratic Lideal of Erance and America celebrate the shared democratic ideals of France and America, which abolished slavery in 1848 and 1865, respectively.
+While we now consider the Statue of Liberty a symbol of immigra-tion, Ellis Island, the entry point through which millions of new Americans passed from 1892 to 1954, didn't open until six years after her unveiling.
+Abney's graphically bold canvases-like this painting of the statue clad in what the artist calls an "unapolo-getically audacious".
+Versace ensemble-challenge viewers to think critically about how meanings change over time.

-Blazer, shirt, top, hat, and bolo tie, Versace.
-See Where to Buy for shopping details.
+Biazer, shirt, top, hat, and bolo tie, Versace, See Where to Buy for shopping details.